RayAnd/voysis-android/README.md

  val query = event.getResponse<AudioQueryResponse>()

 ```
 Note: This response indicates that a successful connection was made and returns meta-data.
-This resposne can be ignored by most users.
+This response can be ignored by most users.

 When the `EventType` is `.AUDIO_QUERY_COMPLETED` you can extract the *final* response by doing the following.